sakshar/rambler/README.md

-  -r path to the fasta file containing the HiFi reads -u path to the file containing the list of unikmers -o path to the directory where RAmbler will put all the generated outputs -s estimated length of the repeat resolved genome
+  -r path to the fasta file containing the HiFi reads -u path to the file containing the list of unikmers -o path to the directory where RAmbler will put all the generated outputs -s estimated length of the repeat resolved genome in bp
   optional:
   -k length of kmers used (default: 21)
   -l tolerance parameter (default: 15)